Tony Stewart (American football): 2007 to 2010 seasons

+NFL career statistics

 Personal life

 Stewart lived in Germany until age 3 while his father, Malcolm, served in the U.S. Army.
 His mother, Gisela, is a native German and raised Stewart to be bilingual in English and German.
 He lives in San Ramon, California in the off-season with his wife and children.

 A nomination by Stewart led to his third-grade teacher winning the National Football League's 2004 Teacher of the Year award.
 Wanda Benkovic of Holy Spirit School in Allentown, Pennsylvania won the award and received $5,000 plus a trip to the Pro Bowl in Hawaii.
 The school received $10,000 from the NFL.
 Stewart credited Benkovic with helping him weather a difficult transition in 1987, as he switched from public to parochial school.
 "She made me feel like number one in a class of 21," Stewart said.

 When Bay Area charity Hope 4 the Heart's warehouse was damaged in a 2008 fire, Stewart hosted a raffle fundraiser in Hayward, California to collect toys to replace those lost.
 The organization distributes toys to underprivileged children during the holidays.

 In 2003, Stewart met Tony Stewart, the NASCAR driver of the same name.
 They were featured in pre-race ceremonies.
 Stewart was also grand marshal and gave the command to start the race.
 Stewart was a member of the Bengals at the time.

 In June 2009, Stewart took part in the 2009 NFL/NFLPA "Broadcast Boot Camp," a program designed by the NFL Broadcasting Department and their broadcast partners to prepare players for possible post-playing careers in broadcasting.

-In 2012, Stewart collaborated with Hopkins Junior High, Fremont, California to be in an assembly called "Beyond the Locker" and "I Got Skills" training drills.
+In 2012, Stewart collaborated with Hopkins Junior High in Fremont, California to be in an assembly called "Beyond the Locker" and "I Got Skills" training drills.